iLib-js/ilib-mono/README.md

 yarn add i18nlint-common
 ```

-This package is usually imported by the i18nlint tool itself or plugins for
+This package is usually imported by the ilib-lint tool itself or plugins for
-the i18nlint tool.
+the ilib-lint tool.

 ## Full API Docs